njerig/personal-website/content/blog/the-map-is-not-the-territory.md

 ## Why is This True?
 If you were to somehow make a perfect model of the universe (including our extremely complex world) as a matrix, you'd notice that the universe is an extremely high-dimensional entity.
 The number of numbers needed to describe the current state of the universe, the past states that led to this current state, and somehow predict future states with 100% fidelity is infinite.

 Now, our ape-ish brains (as great as they are) cannot comprehend this level of complexity.
-Most people (including me) can't even comprehend a [four-dimensional hypercube](https://en.wikipedia.org/wiki/Tesseract), let aloone the nature of the universe.
+Most people (including me) can't even comprehend a [four-dimensional hypercube](https://en.wikipedia.org/wiki/Tesseract), let alone the nature of the universe.
 Thus, in our poetic but somewhat futile quest to comprehend the world we live in and our place in it, we perform a linear transformation – we reduce the $n$-dimensional universe all the way down to a set of up-to-$k$-dimensional models, where $n >> k$ (and, as far as I know, $k$ isn't predetermined).

 Assuming that our matrix model of the universe is correct, any dimensional reduction of that model would result in a _loss of rank_.
 To emphasize this point: our reduction is lossy – it loses critical information about the state of the entity we're trying to model.
 And this is the case for _every single model_ you can think of: mechanics (classical and quantum), our understanding of the human brain, and climate models, amongst other things.